grigorysolomatov/gpt-agents/README.md

-# GPT Agent
+# GPT Agents

 ## Disclaimer

-> :warning: **This README was generated using ChatGPT**: The content of this document was generated through an AI model, and while every effort has been made to ensure accuracy, there may be some discrepancies or missing information.
-Please feel free to contribute or raise issues as necessary.
+> :warning: **This README was generated using ChatGPT**: The content of this document was generated through an AI model.
+While every effort has been made to ensure accuracy, there may be some discrepancies or missing information.
+We encourage contributions and issue reporting to improve the document.

-This repository contains a Python script that uses OpenAI's GPT model to generate responses to prompts.
-The script uses the Typer library to create a command-line interface (CLI) for interacting with the GPT model.
+This repository contains a Python script that leverages OpenAI's GPT model to generate responses to prompts.
+The script employs the Typer library to create a command-line interface (CLI) for interacting with the GPT model.

 ## Dependencies